CODES-group/opyrability/docs/operability_overview.rst

 	That is, the process can "reach" its maximum capacity, given the ranges of the manipulated/input variables?

-Classically, tasks 1 and 2 were performed in a sequential approach:
+Historically, tasks 1 and 2 were performed in a sequential approach:
 Firstly, an engineer/practitioner would come up with the design decisions, and only then the control objectives are assessed.
 Unfortunately, this can yield a process that is designed in a way that its operability capabilities